mrtazz/json-cpp/README.txt

 If you are building with Microsoft Visual Studio 2008, you need to setup the environment by running vcvars32.bat (e.g. MSVC 2008 command prompt) before running scons.
-You can also build from Qt (using Scons).
-Just open the json-cpp.creator in QtCreator.
+You can also build from Qt using the json-cpp.pro.

 Adding platform is fairly simple.
 You need to change the Sconstruct file to do so.